vivaria/edisonrul.ing/docs/source/cards/d/dark-room-of-nightmare.md

 ### Card Rulings

-●A cost is not damage so this card’s effect does not apply against Chain Energy, or costs for Imperial Order, etc.
+*   A cost is not damage so this card’s effect does not apply against Chain Energy, or costs for Imperial Order, etc.